Download By-Laws (PDF)

 SECTION 7.
 Annual Report.
-At each Annual Meeting of members, the President shall present an Annual Report.
-Such report shall be filed with the records of the Corporation and entered in the minutes of the proceedings of such Annual Meeting of members.
-The Annual Report to members shall include a description of income and expenditures, a complete list of actions taken by the Board of Directors since the last Annual Meeting, and it shall be posted on the Corporation’s website.
+At the Spring Meeting of members, the President shall present an Annual Report.
+Such report shall be filed with the records of the Corporation and entered in the minutes of the proceedings of such Spring Meeting of members.
+The Annual Report to members shall include a description of income and expenditures, a complete list of actions taken by the Board of Directors since the last Spring Meeting, and it shall be posted on the Corporation’s website.

 SECTION 9.
 Quorum.
 Except as provided by law, the members present shall constitute a quorum at a meeting of members for the transaction of any business.
 Each member in good standing shall have one (1) vote.
 Except to the extent provided by law, all action shall be by a majority of the votes cast.
 Whenever the vote of members is required or permitted, such action may be taken without an in person meeting by the scheduling of an electronic meeting and obtaining the consent of a majority of those entitled to vote.
 The meeting and voting process shall be conducted under a procedure established by the Board of Directors.